ojalaw/Formula_One_Quiz/README.md

 ### Frameworks, Libraries & Programs Used

 [Bootstrap 5.3.0](https://getbootstrap.com/)
-Bootstrap was used to assist with the responsiveness and styling of the website.
+Bootstrap was used to assist with the modal used in the website.

 [jQuery](https://jquery.com/)
-jQuery came with Bootstrap to make the navbar responsive.
+jQuery came with Bootstrap to make the navbar responsive and was also used in javascript to demonstrate it could be used.

 [CDN jsdelivr](https://www.jsdelivr.com/)
 CDN jsdeliver was used to serve static assets bootstrap and jquery to improve performance and reliability.